 Biography of Cordell Hull – click here

-The Foundation embraces his goal and ideal of continually improving relations between the United States and other countries.
+We support his goal of improving relations between the United States and other countries.
 Through educational and cultural exchange and innovative programs stressing people-to-people communication, the Foundation has, for over fifty years, actively promoted international peace and understanding.
 By fostering mutual friendship, respect and cooperation through education, the Foundation has always endeavored to fulfill the needs and true desires of the peoples of the Americas through a variety of cultural and educational exchange programs.
 The Foundation welcomes support of all who join in the attainment of this goal.

 HISTORY OF THE FORMATION OF CHF